gabrielcruuuz/tic-tac-toe-/README.md

-# tic-tac-toe-
+# tic-tac-toe
-A simple tic-tac-toe made with JavaScript
+A simple tic-tac-toe made with Jquery, HTML,CSS